We are here to help

 Thank you for choosing Alen!
 Register your new product in just a few clicks

 At Alen, we believe wellness begins with pure air.
 Our award-winning purifiers offer relief from allergies, asthma, pollution, odors, and more.
 So you can breathe better, feel better, and live better—for life!

 When you purchase an Alen Air Purifier, we proudly support it with the industry’s first and only LIFETIME WARRANTY.
 If anything goes wrong with your purifier, our in-house product experts will help you solve the problem.
 If they can’t, we’ll happily ship you a free replacement—fast!

 Free UPS Ground Shipping

-Every product purchased through Alencorp.com comes with a 60 Day Guarantee so you can see for yourself the impact of pure air on improving your health and the air quality in your home.
+Every product purchased through Alen comes with our 60 Days Love It, or Return It promise so you can see for yourself the impact of pure air on improving your health and the air quality in your home.

 If for any reason you are not fully satisfied with your purchase within 60 days of receipt of shipment, we’ll refund your money — no questions asked.
 All you pay is return shipping.

 As of June 2, 2020, Alen’s Forever Guarantee requires product registration and an active filter subscription.

 Product registration ensures that we can quickly service your purifier in the event of a malfunction or recall.